|About this course:|

 You should be experienced in using a computer for working with documents, spreadsheets and accessing the internet and you should be able to install software on your computer.
 You will also need a good standard of academic English appropriate for this level of study.

 You must be familiar with basic programming concepts (conditionals, loops, functions,arrays etc) and writing small programs in some language.
-The Level 1 course My digital life (TU100) or the Level 2 course Object-oriented Java programming (M250) would be ideal preparation if you are not familiar with basic programming.
+The programming skills developed in the Level 1 course My digital life (TU100) or the Level 2 course Object-oriented Java programming (M250) would be ideal preparation if you are not familiar with basic programming.

 If you have any doubt about the suitability of the course, please contact our Student Registration & Enquiry Service.